-As described in Section 4.9, the proposed project would have the potential to result in a significant adverse traffic impact at one study area intersection during the analyzed midday peak hour, specifically the northbound shared through-right lane group at the intersection of Centre Street and Walker Street.
+As described in Section 4.9, the proposed project would result in a significant adverse traffic impact at one study area intersection during the analyzed midday peak hour, specifically the northbound shared through-right lane group at the intersection of Centre Street and Walker Street.
 Implementation of a signal timing change is being proposed and would provide mitigation for the anticipated traffic impact.
-These proposed traffic engineering improvements are subject to review and approval by DOT.
+These proposed traffic engineering improvements are subject to review and approval by the New York City Department of Transportation (DOT).
 In the absence of the application of mitigation measures, the potential impact would remain unmitigated.